Reviews for Mary Moody Northen Theatre Performances

 This play is as toothsome as a plate of scones with clotted cream and strawberry jam.
 My one request would have been, "Please, may I have some more?"
 By that, I mean that I'd really like to have seen more.

 The delightful wit and frivolity of Oscar Wilde's conceit for this play and the immense seriousness his characters apply to it make The Importance of Being Earnest an enduring favorite.
 This is the fourth staging of the work in the region since I began writing about theatre nearly five years ago, and it never grows stale.
 Wilde is not Shakespeare, but his work has a similar vitality and adaptability.
-His razor-sharp teasing of a distinct sector of …
+His razor-sharp teasing of a distinct …

 by Michael Meigs